-Jaqueline Amorim is a Brazilian jiu jitsu black belt under Faustino Neto (also known as Mestre Pina) and a member of the Checkmat team in the martial art’s international competitive circuit.
-Amorim is widely recognised as one of the top female competitors of her generation, a reputation earned through important wins at tournaments such as the IBJJF World and No-Gi World Championship as well as UAEJJF’s Abu Dhabi World Pro.
+Jaqueline Amorim is a Brazilian jiu jitsu black belt under Faustino Neto (also known as Mestre Pina) who represented the Checkmat team in this sport’s international competitive circuit prior to shifting her career to mixed martial arts (MMA).
+Amorim is widely recognized as one of the top female BJJ competitors of her generation, a reputation earned through important wins at tournaments such as the IBJJF World and No-Gi World Championship as well as UAEJJF’s Abu Dhabi World Pro.

 Jaqueline Amorim Jiu Jitsu